Coping with a cancer diagnosis

 Talking is one of the best cures when you are anxious, but it can be hard to do.
 You may feel awkward or embarrassed discussing how you really feel.
 Talking to a good listener can help, such as your partner, a close friend or relative.

-Please see our booklet Who Can Ever Understand? – Talking about your cancer for more information on talking about your cancer.
+Please see our booklet Who Can Ever Understand? – Talking about your cancer for more information.
 For some, religion and spiritual beliefs – even peaceful meditation – can bring a lot of comfort.

 Getting emotional support

 Cancer doesn’t just affect your body.
 It can have a big impact on your thoughts and feelings.
 Getting emotional support can make a huge difference.

 Find out about cancer support services in your area

 Most provide a range of helpful services like counselling, complementary therapies, exercise programmes and other activities.
 They can also give you practical advice and support.
 Read more about cancer support services.